TechDom-Ca/mynodejsapp/README.md

 ### To generate a Nexus token using base64 encoding:
 - echo -n 'admin:enterYourPassword' | openssl base64

-### Create and update the *.npmrc* file in the project root directory
-Add the following lines:
+### Create a *.npmrc* file in the project root directory and add the following lines:

      registry=<<NexusRepoURL>>
      _auth=<<Token>>